Discovering Mexican Vanilla: What Makes It Unique (and Why Bakers Adore It)

 Oatmeal, Greek yogurt, smoothies

-Tip: If your extract is especially aromatic, start with about ¾ of what your recipe calls for, then adjust next time based on taste.
+Tip: If your extract is especially aromatic, start with about ¾ of what your recipe calls for.
+Adjust next time based on taste.

 Because “Mexican vanilla” gets used loosely, the label matters.
 Look for these signals: